datatrans/docs.pci-proxy.com/show.md

      </request>'
 ```

-2. Embed the received NoShow Link into your application.
+2. Embed the NoShow Link from the response into your application.

-3. Once the user clicks the link an email will be sent to `userEmail`
+1. Once the user clicks the link an email will be sent to `userEmail`

-4. User has to enter the received 6 digit code
+2. User has to enter the received 6 digit code

 Example link, pre-filled with token 424242SKMPRI4242_:_